What America’s CEOs expect in M&A in 2020

 To address these concerns, acquirers should identify and analyze assets that are critical to a deal’s value.
 This means keeping the acquirer separate from the target until the acquirer can determine that the target’s systems aren’t compromised.
 Then ask whether the target has had an independent party test its environment for security vulnerabilities that hackers could exploit.
-Also, early in the deal, it will be critical to involve the acquirer and target’s chief information security officers (CISOs).
+It's also critical to involve the acquirer and target’s chief information security officers (CISOs) early in the deal.

-In recent years, the US, as well as parts of Europe, Asia and Latin America, have raised tariffs and passed laws to protect jobs and certain industries amid the rise of Populism.
-With geopolitical tensions ongoing, half of US CEOs who are extremely concerned about trade conflicts said they’re re-evaluating their supply chain and sourcing strategy.
+In recent years, the US, as well as parts of Europe, Asia and Latin America, have raised tariffs and passed laws to protect jobs and certain industries amid the rise of populism.
+With geopolitical tensions ongoing, half of US CEOs who described themselves as extremely concerned about trade conflicts said that they’re re-evaluating their supply chain and sourcing strategy.

-The number of cross-border deals has declined in recent years, including in 2019 when the number of deals fell by about 13% to 3,312 from a year ago.
-During the same period, deal value dropped by 20% to $456 billion.
-Despite those declines, cross-border deals as a percentage of overall deal volume has remained steady in recent years, making up 25% of total US deal volume in 2017; 26% in 2018 and 27% in 2019.
+Cross-border deals have also declined.
+For example, between 2018 and 2019, the number of deals fell by about 13%, and deal value dropped by 20 percent.
+Despite those declines, cross-border deals as a percentage of overall deal volume has remained steady in recent years, making up 25% of total US deal volume in 2017, 26% in 2018 and 27% in 2019.